Merino 5-Pocket Pants

 Wool is great to help you keep warm and cool as it naturally controls the moisture level within the clothes, always keeping you comfortable throughout the year.

-Wool is capable of holding a significant amount of water within the fibers, and its water retention performance is much greater than other types of fibers.
-Wool can absorb more moisture in between the fibers even after the saturation point is reached.
+Wool is capable of generating a lot of heat.
+When the fiber absorbs moisture, the thermal phenomenon called “absorption heat” is generated.
+Wool’s adsorption heat performance is twenty times of polyester, and 2.5 times of cotton.
+Another feature is the low thermal conductivity, which effectively prevents the body heat from being lowered by evaporation.
+The crimped fibers are bouncy and retain loft without crushing even when wet.
+Also, wool can absorb more moisture in between the fibers even after the saturation point is reached.
 Consequently, the surface of the wool feels dry and comfortable even if the clothes are wet.

 Italian Made, 100% NZ Merino Fabric

 The fabric is 100% merino wool manufactured by a well-established Italian maker, which runs the thorough production process including sheep farming, yarn making, and fabric making in New Zealand.